Yusra-Hasan/Yusra/Whitepaper.md

 The cost will decrease as the configurations are made simpler and increase in production brings economies of scale.
-The global EV production increased from more than 1.7 to 7.3 million units from the year 2019 to 2022 3.
+The global EV production increased from more than 1.7 to 7.3 million units from the year 2019 to 2022 [^3].
 As a greater number of EV’s proliferate into the market, the competition will increase thus further driving down the overall cost.
 Further, widespread research and innovations will also bring improvement in technologies, bringing the overall cost down.
 It is expected that the overall volume of EV’s will be at par with Internal Combustion Engine (ICE)  by 2025.

 ## Meeting the infrastructure barriers

 While EV’s are the future of energy and transport sector, the right infrastructure is an indispensable necessity to eliminate reluctance from its adoption by the consumers.
 According to Volvo study 50% of the potential buyers are reluctant to buy EV due to the lack of robust charging infrastructure 4.
-Also, more than 55% of the potential drivers claim that range anxiety and fear of running out of the fuel is keeping them away from buying EV’s 4.
+Also, more than 55% of the potential drivers claim that range anxiety and fear of running out of the fuel is keeping them away from buying EV’s [^4].
 However, once they shift their preference to an an EV, it is rare chance for them to shift their preference to an ICE vehicle.

-Several companies have ambitious plans towards EV adoption.
-Lyft is all set to join Amazon and UPS in converting its entire fleet to EV.
-Ryder Trucks and ABB have partnered with In-charge to convert their fleets to EV.
-Tesla is already holding over 650,000 cybertruck reservations.
-One of the bolder moves by Volvo is to end its gas powered vehicles by 2025.
-Ford is all set to announce its Electric Vehicle Centre.
+Several companies have ambitious plans towards EV adoption. **Lyft** is all set to join **Amazon** and **UPS** in converting its entire fleet to EV. **Ryder Trucks** and **ABB** have partnered with **In-charge** to convert their fleets to EV. **Tesla** is already holding over 650,000 cybertruck reservations.
+One of the bolder moves by **Volvo** is to end its gas powered vehicles by 2025. **Ford** is all set to announce its Electric Vehicle Centre.

 This kind of mass adoption requires a suitable infrastructure to upgrade the industry trend.
 The battery charging units, the must need of an EV infrastructure, need to be sufficiently made available.
 The businesses ought to take a leap to make the charging facilities available to attract more visitors.
 The hospitality industry, the retail industry, the workplaces require an upgrade in their electrical infrastructure in their buildings to upgrade the industry.